 #Disable VPN

 If you’re running a VPN, turn it off temporarily.
-Go to Settings > General > VPN & Device Management and disconnect.
-Test AirPlay, then re-enable your VPN afterward.
+Go to Settings > General > VPN & Device Management and disconnect, then test AirPlay.

 #Reset Network Settings

-This is the nuclear option for network issues on iPhone.
-Go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings.
-Enter your passcode and confirm.
+Go to Settings > General > Transfer or Reset iPhone > Reset > Reset Network Settings and enter your passcode.

 Mac troubleshooting follows a similar pattern but the menu locations differ.